-In short, bigger is better when it comes to air compressor tank size.
+In short, bigger is better for air compressor tank size.

-In my opinion, the minimum air compressor for the impact wrench is 22,712 liters with 4 CFM.
-If it’s lower than that, you will have a hard time using the tool.
+I think the minimum air compressor for the impact wrench is 22,712 liters with 4 CFM.
+You will have difficulty using the tool if it’s lower than that.

 Remember that this is the minimum size.